Furniture Insights/ Monthly Forecaster

 Sales at retail furniture and home furnishings stores were up 0.3 percent over April on a seasonally adjusted basis and were up 7 percent over last May.
 Year-to-date, sales at these stores were up a reported 3.7 percent for the five months.

 The Consumer Price Index for All Urban Consumers (CPI-U) decreased 0.1 percent in May, before and after seasonal adjustment.
 This followed a 0.5 percent increase in April.
 Energy costs, which were up sharply in the previous three months, declined 2 percent in May, but that will likely change in June.

 The index for food rose 0.1 percent following a 0.7 percent increase in April.
 The index for all items, less food and energy, increased 0.1 percent in May after no substantial change in April.

 Durable Goods Orders and Factory Shipments

-The advance reports from the U.S. Census Bureau indicated that new orders for manufactured durable goods increased 1.9 percent in April.
-This followed a 1.6 percent decrease in March.
+Advanced reports from the U.S. Census Bureau indicated that new orders for manufactured durable goods increased 5.5 percent in May.
+This followed a 1.4 percent increase in April.
 Excluding transportation, new orders decreased 0.2 percent.
-Excluding defense, new orders increased 2.5 percent.
+Excluding defense, new orders increased 5.3 percent.

-Transportation equipment had the largest increase following four consecutive monthly declines.
-This category was led by non-defense aircraft and parts.
+Transportation equipment increased 21.2 percent.
+This was led by non-defense aircraft and parts.